Vela-Engineering/VCBench-Starter-Kit/README.md

 ## Objective of the Task

-Participants will develop LLM-based systems to predict founder success in venture capital.
+Participants will develop ML/LLM-based systems to predict founder success in venture capital.
 The task requires analyzing anonymized founder profiles and determining whether their startup will achieve major success.

 Success is defined as the founder's most recent startup achieving an IPO/acquisition above $500M or raising $500M+.
 Startups that raised $100K–$4M at founding but failed to reach a major outcome in eight years are marked unsuccessful.